X-Sharp/XSharpPublic/README.md

 After retrieving this source code, you need to perform the following steps to be able to compile your XSharp Compiler:

-- Open a VS (2017 or 2019) developers command prompt
+- Make sure you have VS 2019 or 2017 installed.
+The preferred edition is Enterprise.
-- Goto the Roslyn subfolder
+- Goto the root of the repository
+- If you do not have Vs 2019 Enterprise you can set 2 environment variables to the VS version and edition you have installed SET VSVERSION=2019  (2017 also works)
+  SET VSEDITION=Enterprise (Professional, Community, BuildTools)
+- Run the cmd file ContinuousIntegrationBuild.cmd
+  This will:
+  - download a .Net Core version in the Roslyn\Binaries folder
-- Run Restore.Cmd to restore the nuget packages
+  - restore missing nuget packages
-- (Optionally) build the Roslyn binaries.
-You can run
-  - MsBuild Compilers.sln to build just the compilers
-  - MsBuild Workspaces.sln to build the VS integration
+  - switch to the XSharp Folder
-  - MsBuild Roslyn.sln to build everything
+  - Restore the nuget packages for the X# projects
+  - Build all configurations for the X# projects.
-- Then navigate to the XSharp folder
+  - The output will be in the Binaries folder
-- Run Restore.cmd to restore the nuget packages.
-This will also call Rebuild.Cmd that will build a Debug AND Release version.
-- If you want to you can also build either for Debug, Public or for Release with the build.cmd.
-Add the configuration name: Build Debug.
-  The separate Build.cmd will not clean old results and will only build changed code.
-  In all cases the log file of the build process will be written into build-debug.log  or build-release.log
+  - The log file of the build process will be written into build-debug.log, build-public.log  and/or build-release.log

+- Later you can build a specific version of the X# compiler by running the build.cmd file in the XSharp folder.
+You will have
+  to pass it an argument.
+Valid arguments are Debug, Release, Public or All.

 The source code is available under the Apache 2 license that you can find in the root of this repository: https://github.com/X-Sharp/XSharpDev/blob/master/license.txt.

 Of course we welcome all additions, bug fixes etc.

 Additional notes:
 - to open the projects in Visual Studio, you MUST have the correct .Net Core version loaded on your machine